Bias Rating: LEFT

 Editorially, CNN’s programming favors the left.
 For example, a typical panel discussion will feature 4 to 8 guest commentators, one being a Republican, such as S.E.
 Cupp or Ana Navarro.
 This creates a situation where left-leaning voices drown out the right.
 Prominent news hosts include Wolf Blitzer, Erin Burnett, Jake Tapper, and Anderson Cooper.

 In general, CNN aims to provide a balanced and diverse range of perspectives by hosting commentators and analysts from Democratic and Republican backgrounds.
 Despite this, CNN exhibits a left-leaning bias by occasionally omitting negative stories about the left and promoting editorial perspectives favored by progressives.
 Though biased, the network generally maintains factual reporting on its website.

 - If President Trump decides to deploy the U.S. military domestically, he would be “mobilizing U.S. military troops on American soil for the first time since 1807.” – False (Corrected)

 - “Greenland’s ice sheet has melted to a point of no return, according to new study” – Low Scientific Credibility

-Overall, we rate CNN left biased based on editorial positions that consistently favor the left, while straight news reporting falls left-center through bias by omission.
-We also rate them Mixed for factual reporting due to several failed fact checks by TV hosts.
-However, news reporting on the website tends to be properly sourced with minimal failed fact checks.
-(5/16/2016) Updated (D. Van Zandt 02/28/2021)
+Overall, we rate CNN moderately left-biased based on editorial positions by TV hosts that consistently favor the left, while straight news reporting falls left-center through bias by omission.
+We also rate them as Mostly Factual in reporting rather than high due to two failed fact checks in the last five years.
+(5/16/2016) Updated (M. Huitsing 11/20/2023)